SIGTechnologies/sigtech-python/README.md

 1. See how our Python SDK can help you quickly create and backtest more complex, real-world trading strategies by folowing the detailed walkthroughs in the [Examples](https://github.com/SIGTechnologies/sigtech-python/tree/master/examples) folder.

 >**Tip!**\
 >If you require more low level access to the API, our SDK also offers a **Client based** method of interaction.
-See [Client based interaction](https://github.com/SIGTechnologies/sigtech-python/blob/master/client_based_interaction.md) for more information.
+See [Client based interaction](https://github.com/SIGTechnologies/sigtech-python/blob/master/docs/client_based_interaction.md) for more information.

 ## Logging
 Logs down to the `debug` log level are available for all API requests.
-They can be accessed using the python `logging` library.
+They can be accessed using the Python `logging` library.
 ```python
 import logging
 logging.basicConfig(level=logging.DEBUG)